davidcanino/C-plus-plus-Examples/Example-005/ReadME.md

 <H3>The 'Example-005' Test</H3>

 <p>
-	This basic test about the use of the C++ programming language shows how exploiting a custom function, defined and implemented on a separate C++ header and source file, respectively, in a C++ program.
+	This basic test about the use of the C++ programming language shows how exploiting the <i>'myfunc()'</i> custom function, defined and implemented on a separate C++ header and source file, respectively, in a C++ program.
 Broadly speaking, this is an example of the <i>separate (modular) compiling</i> techniques for exploiting a (third-party) module within a C++ program.
 </p>

 <p>In particular, this test consists of the <i>'Example-005'</i> executable file, which is based on several components.
 These latter are distributed in a few files: